⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Executive Summary

-• Increased regulatory scrutiny on interchange fees and network rules globally could compress Visa's pricing power and directly impact profitability.
+• Increased regulatory scrutiny and potential caps on interchange fees globally could compress Visa's high-margin revenue streams.

-• A significant global economic downturn would lead to decreased consumer spending and transaction volumes, directly impacting Visa's fee-based revenues.
+• A prolonged global economic downturn or geopolitical instability could reduce consumer spending and cross-border transaction volumes, directly impacting Visa's revenue.

 🏢 Company Overview